shiquan/shiquan.github.io/Yano/TrackPlot.md

 <code id="bamfile">bamfile</code>
 </td>
 <td>
-A path to bam file or a list to bam files.
+A path to a BAM file or a list to BAM files.
+BAM file(s) should be indexed.
 </td>
 </tr>
 <tr>